F5Networks/f5-azure-arm-templates-v2/examples/modules/network/README.md

 ## Introduction

-This ARM template creates virtual network, subnets, and security groups required to support F5 solutions.
-Link this template to create networks, security groups, and subnets required for F5 deployments.
+This ARM template creates a virtual network, subnets, and route tables required to support F5 solutions.
+Link this template to create networks, subnets, and route tables required for F5 deployments.

 ## Prerequisites